 The American Cemetery is one of the largest foreign American cemeteries.
 Here you can walk amongst the picturesque white crosses that occupy 172.5 acres along the seaside.
 Both the cemetery as well as the visitor center that provides useful information on the American landing in Normandy are free and definitely worth the humbling visit for every nationality.

 THE CAEN MEMORIAL

 The Caen Memorial is a newly renovated museum where visitors can learn more about various conflicts such as The Battle of Normandy, World War II and The Cold War.
 This memorial is much larger than some of the others and while it is definitely recommended, you should leave 3-4 hours to spend here.
-How many days to spend in Normandy to visit everything?
-Keep reading!
+You can book your tickets here!

 THE D-DAY BEACHES

 The D-Day beaches, consisting of Utah Beach, Omaha Beach, Gold Beach, Juno Beach, and Sword Beach, are the main points of entry of the Allied forces in Normandy.
 Today, visitors often tend to visit only Omaha Beach but all beaches provide the same opportunity for you to see with your own eyes how the Normandy beaches played a roll in the ending of World War II.
 A visit to Pointe du Hoc, the highest point during the Normandy landings that was fortified by the Germans, is also worth a visit.